Promenade (et promesse), 2016

 Ed.
 3 + 2 P. A.

-Promenade (et promesse) is a photographic diptych featuring a model of El pueblo español tiene un camino… attributed to Alberto.
-The model, carved in wood, comes from the Reina Sofía Museum’s storeroom and, due to its fragility, is wrapped in foam and placed horizontally inside a box.
-The sculpture, in a recumbent position and with the foam simulating a shroud, evokes the “mortuary” state of that promising socialising future dreamt of by Alberto.
-This symbolism reminds us of other corpses stripped of their aura, such as Holbein’s dead Christ or that of Che Guevara, and is evidence of what Goya says in a sentence imagined by John Berger and Nella Bielski: “When someone is dead, you know it at a distance of 200 metres.
-The silhouette remains cold” (1).
+Promenade (et promesse) is a photographic diptych featuring a model of The Spanish Village… attributed to Alberto.
+The model, carved in wood, comes from the Reina Sofia Museum’s storeroom.
+Due to its fragility, it is wrapped in foam and placed horizontally inside a box.
+The sculpture, in a recumbent position and with the foam simulating a shroud, evokes the ‘mortuary’ state of that promising socialising future dreamt of by Alberto.

 (1) Berger, John; Bielski, Nella.
 El último retrato de Goya.
 Madrid: Alfaguara, 1996, p.38